-Many people willing to relocate to cities throughout the country for better job opportunities.
-The old canard is that anything which sounds too good to be true probably is.
+Many people are willing to relocate to cities throughout the country for better job opportunities.
+The old canard is that anything that sounds too good to be true probably is.
 This is very true when it comes to passive income.
-While it may not be the same level or hours of work that active incomes streams are, passive income doesn’t just happen automatically, and very few people accidentally become millionaires or billionaires.
+While it may not be the same level or hours of work that active income streams are, passive income doesn’t just happen automatically, and very few people accidentally become millionaires or billionaires.

 The truth is if you want to become an expert at passively generating income, creating the kind of money that you can retire on, you’re going to need to regularly read, study, keep up on changing trends, and experiment with new methods to make sure you’re maximizing your income streams.
 If you’re passionate about it, it’ll probably feel like a lot less work than a 9-to-5 job, but that’s not the same as not actually working.